 3. How do obtain the high resolution images from the DOE Digital Archive?

-Email the Image ID#s to the program manager at Heidi.email@example.com.
+Email the Image ID#s to the ETVC office at EnergyTechnologyVisualsCollectionETVC@hq.doe.gov.
+We may need some further information about your desired usage and audience.

 4. Are your images in the public domain?

-Yes the images on the DOE Digital Archive are in the public domain.
+Yes the images available on the web sites are in the public domain.